 Nádasdy gave the same order to the peasants around Pápa so as to reinforce the walls but his summons was ignored.

 At this time, there were very few soldiers of the king guarding Pápa castle: there were 40 infantrymen from Győr, 10 from Veszprém along with 50 Bohemian guards.
 Luckily, there were the soldiers of Lord Török of Enying who were paid by their liege-lord.
 As for the local gentry, they took up arms and moved into the castle but went home after the compulsory 6 days of service.

 The warriors of the Borderland were alarmed on 22 October 1555.
 The Turks attacked Pápa after 23 October.
 They gave out a terrible battle-cry at midnight and assaulted the gate called Borosgyőri or Szent László.
 Hearing it, the guards of the gate got frightened and fled.

 It was Scribe Martonfalvy Imre who was in charge of the defense, appointed by his liege-lord Török Bálint.
 He galloped to the market of the town and shot his order to the soldiers who were standing there, they were the reserve.
 He sent them to the gate which was under attack.
 He cried: „Nobody must leave their places or will lose their heads and lose their reputation, fear nothing!”

-In that age, among the soldiers of the Valiant Order, losing the reputation was worse than losing their head.
+At that age, among the soldiers of the Valiant Order, losing their reputation was worse than losing their head.